The preferred platform for creating immersive games

 As the first third-party app to launch on the Magic Leap One, this game brings the beloved Angry Birds franchise to life.
 Use the Magic Leap controller to pull back a virtual slingshot and launch your birds through the air to send pigs toppling over.

-High-Definition Render Pipeline (HDRP) for VR and Lightweight Render Pipeline (LWRP) for VR
+High-Definition Render Pipeline (HDRP) for VR and Universal Render Pipeline (URP) for VR

-HDRP for VR will target high-end PCs and pave the way for stunning visuals without sacrificing performance.
-We’re also creating a LWRP for VR, which is a single-pass forward rendering loop optimized for maximum performance on mobile hardware.
-No matter what head-mounted display (HMD) you’re targeting, we’ll have a tool to help you achieve the highest level of graphical fidelity while continuing to optimize for performance.
+HDRP for VR targets high-end PCs and paves the way for stunning visuals without sacrificing performance.
+We’ve also created URP for VR, which is a single-pass forward rendering loop optimized for maximum performance on mobile hardware.
+No matter what head-mounted display (HMD) you’re targeting, we have a tool to help you achieve the highest level of graphical fidelity while continuing to optimize for performance.

 Realize your vision and control VR performance.
 Use Particles for more effects and animations than ever, including lit lines and trails.
 Take advantage of better atlasing and batching of Particle Systems, align particles to their velocity direction and apply forces to the colliders they hit using the Collision module.